 3. And if Abib of God is a Messianic group, then why do they not seem to recognize the fact that the Wave Sheaf symbolizes Yeshua?
 And that the Wave Sheaf needs to be offered first, in order to then clear the way for the rest of the harvest of barley.
 Why are they following the Karaite pattern of harvesting first and then bringing an anti-sheaf symbolic of the anti-messiah?
 Does anyone have an answer to that?

 Now let us take a look at the Karaites and take a look at the similarities.

 Okay.
 Well, I just want you to notice the Jordan River Valley, and what is going on right there.
-Do you see how hilly it is?
-Do you see the hills in the background?
+You see how hilly it is?
+You see the hills in the background?
 That is the Jordan River Valley.
 So, you see how common the hills are in the land of Israel.
 Do not be growing barley on a hill because Abib of God says so.
 But take a look, this is supposed to be the month of the Aviv.
 The definition of Aviv is barley that is “tender, green and young”.

-This barley is old and shattered.
+This barley is old, and shattered.
 This barley is brown, this barley is hard.
 Why is it that way?
 It is because Abib of God and the Karaites have the wrong concept.
 They have the concept of bringing in the harvest first and then bringing a sheaf of the second fruits to the priesthood.
-It is not the firstfruits; it is definitely not the firstlings.
-Because they are waiting for the main crop to come in and then they are going to present some of the main crops as if it were firstfruits, as if it was the firstlings.
+It is not the first fruits; it is definitely not the firstlings.
+Because they are waiting for the main crop to come in and then they are going to present some of the main crop as if it were first fruits, as if it was the firstlings.
 When in actual fact “first fruits” and “part of the main harvest” are two completely different concepts.
 There is no correspondence between the two.